birantaltinel/CurrencyConverter/README.md

 <https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml>

-The application can be run as a standalone Node application or within a Docker container.
+The application is written in `TypeScript` and can be run as a standalone Node application or within a Docker container.
-Below you can the steps for how to run it using Docker.
+Below you can the steps for running it using Docker.

 ## API